 Our curriculum is based on over 20 years of teaching experience and our instructors are trained, supervised and must pass a thorough background check to protect the safety of your children.
 Our lesson plans are easy to understand and personal attention is provided to students to assure they comprehend the main concepts.
 On-Line training exercises on a safe (no human interaction) website is available that gives students the opportunity to improve their abilities at home at their own pace.
 There is no homework or workbooks just excellent lessons and lots of chess.

 After- School Sessions are 8 weeks, meeting once per week for 1 hour and are open to all age groups from grades K through 12.
-Each week students will win prizes for their active participation and attention.
-This positive reinforcement is used because the kids are coming to the Chess Club to use their brain after a full day of school and may need motivation to concentrate.
 Kids Chess Club makes the game of chess easy to learn and understand and fun for all ages.

 The Club is divided into groups based on the student’s current skill level and instructors will modify the curriculum to meet the levels of the students.
-All students play against each other and at the end of the eight weeks the top three players get special trophies and all students get participation awards and a free chess set.
+All students play against each other, and all students get participation awards and a free chess set.
 Students may also enter an organized Tournament to compete with other schools for additional trophies.
 A Team Tournament is also offered to allow students to experience team competition with other schools in the area.

 In a report from New York City on their Public Funded Chess Program it was stated: “…after four years of our Chess Program City Schools have proven that